 ‘How old is she?’
 I asked.

-What I didn’t realise was that I was about to encounter two remarkable women, one of them high on history’s pedestal, the other unknown yet equally as worthy of admiration…..
+It was going to be a long day: I was about to encounter two remarkable women: one of them high on history’s pedestal – and the other utterly anonymous yet equally as worthy of admiration………

 Street scene Ommonia